 Servicemembers and military spouses have two pathways to becoming a licensed optometrist in the state of North Carolina:

-Permanent licensure for servicemembers, military spouses, and veterans (G.S.
+Permanent licensure for service members, military spouses, and veterans (G.S.
 93B-15.1); or

-Licensure under federal portability for servicemembers and military spouses relocating due to military orders (50 U.S.C. § 4025a)
+Licensure under federal portability for service members and military spouses relocating due to military orders (50 U.S.C. § 4025a)

 Applicants who receive licensure pursuant to 50 U.S.C. § 4025a are eligible to practice in North Carolina with full state scope of practice, provided they maintain their out-of-state license in good standing.
 Applicants who receive a permanent license pursuant to G.S.
 93B-15.1 remain eligible to practice and renew that license even if they are no longer in North Carolina pursuant to military orders.